 PEO1 Graduates will successfully apply the engineering concepts to the formulation and provide solution to the emerging technical problems in industry, government or other organizations towards implementing efficient civil engineering practices.
 PEO2 Graduates will have the ability to use their education to be lifelong learners and in turn utilize intellectual curiosity in enhancing technical, personal and professional growth.
-PEO3 Graduates will become entrepreneurs (professional engineers) in starting-up and growing their own new firms in the domain of civil engineering and also exhibit leadership role of highest standards of professional endeavors in their chosen profession and in other activities.
+PEO3 Graduates will have the professional skills in geospatial and information technology industries, focusing on data collection, analysis, and problem-solving.
 PEO4 Graduates will be aware of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.